ropensci/roweb3/content/blog/2023-07-14-call-2023-champions-program/index.md

 After training, Champions will develop their project, which can be one of these options:

 - create a new package,
-- go through the review process with an R package they already have developed,
+- go through the review process with an R package they have already developed,
 - or be a reviewer for our peer review system.

 Other Champions activities include options for delivering a talk, writing blog posts and teaching other community members.
 During this stage, Champions will receive personal and group mentorship through meetings with mentors, quarterly cohort calls, Community Manager support, and a dedicated channel on rOpenSci Slack workspace.

-We will provide a $1000 (USD) stipend to the selected community champions after they complete the program.
+We will provide a $1000 (USD) stipend to the selected community Champions after they complete the program.
 We are looking for **six to nine** Champions for this second cohort.
 We expect to co-create this iteration of the rOpenSci Champions Program with the selected applicants and to refine future editions with their experience and feedback.

-We look forward to receiving many applications and are committed to directing non-selected applicants towards other ways in which they can contribute to rOpenSci.
+We look forward to receiving many applications and are committed to directing non-selected applicants towards other ways in which they can develop skills and contribute to rOpenSci.

-## What are the expectation for Mentors?
+## What is expected of a Mentor?

 Mentors will play a vital role in the rOpenSci Champions Program by helping select the Champions and advising and inspiring their mentees.
-Mentors will also connect their mentees to people, programs, and organizations; recommend, resources, readings, training, and experiences; and provide feedback on the mentee’s project.
+Mentors will also connect their mentees to people, programs, and organizations; recommend resources, readings, training, and experiences; and provide feedback on the mentee’s project.

 We are seeking mentors from the rOpenSci community who have: